LukeSmithxyz/LARBS/docs/README.md

 The LARBS are a final solution to all of that.
-These scripts are to be run on a fresh install of Arch Linux, and they create a user, install all required programs and set up dotfiles directly from Github to give normal people a fairly sleek Linux configuration without hundreds of autsitic hours.
+These scripts are to be run on a fresh install of Arch Linux, and they create a user, install all required programs and set up dotfiles directly from Github to give normal people a fairly sleek Linux configuration without hundreds of autistic hours.
 I did the work, so why should you?

 I've also documented the configuration fairly well, check out the documentation